How to get from Bangkok to Sukhothai

 Tip: Train tickets are sold up to 90 days prior to departure.
 Book your ticket in advance as train tickets tend to sell out fast!

-On the bright side, you will be dropped off at your hotel.
-In other words, you no longer have to make additional trips to reach the Old or New Sukhothai from the bus terminal.
+It’s more expensive, but you will be dropped off at your hotel so you no longer have to make additional trips to reach the Old or New Sukhothai from the bus terminal.

 To make the journey easier, we recommend booking a taxi ahead of time.
 Among the operators that receive high ratings from travellers is the Smart En Plus.
-It offers a ride from the train station to your hotel 2,400 THB ($67.00).
+It offers a ride from Phitsanulok Train Station to your hotel that costs around 2,400 THB ($73).

 Phitsanulok to Sukhothai by Tuk-tuk